AdaCore/spark2014/docs/lrm/source/subprograms.rst

    * It occurs within a ghost subprogram or package; or

-   * It is the innermost enclosing statement or pragma of a name denoting a ghost entity; or
+   * It is the innermost enclosing statement or pragma of a name denoting a ghost entity.

-   * It is a compound statement which encloses at least one ghost statement and which encloses no statements or pragmas other than ghost statements and null statements.

 .. _tu-nt-ghost_entities-05: